EngelhardtE/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Four t-tests were conducted in total: 1 that used data on all 3 suspension coil lots, and then 1 test for each individual lot's data.
+Four t-tests were conducted in total: 1 that used data on all three suspension coil lots, and then 1 test for each individual lot's data.
 A significance level of 0.05 was used for all four t-tests.

 For the t-test that used data on all 3 lots, a p value of 0.06 was found.
 As this is greater than the significance level of 0.05, it is evident that the two means are statistically similar. <br></br>
 ![T_Test_All](Resources/Images/T_Test_All.png) <br></br>